intel/llvm/scripts/core/INTRO.rst

    Holds parameters for setting Unified Runtime null adapter logging.
 The syntax is described in the **Logging** section above.

+.. envvar:: UR_LOG_VALIDATION

+   Holds parameters for setting Unified Runtime validation logging.
+The syntax is described in the **Logging** section above.

 .. envvar:: UR_ADAPTERS_FORCE_LOAD

    Holds a comma-separated list of library names used by the loader for adapter discovery.
 By setting this value you can